 Sec.
-17.050 - Violations and penalties; public nuisance.
+17.050 - Public nuisance.

 The purpose and intent of this chapter is to establish reasonable regulations, consistent with the meaning of Section 11362.2 of the Health & Safety Code, and as may be amended, for the cultivation of up to six (6) cannabis plants at a private residence.